 Yes!
 People of all ages are welcome to attend and view the exhibit.

-Once the exhibit is complete, select brains may go to auction.
-Auction information will be available in the month of August.
+Once the exhibit is complete, select brains may be sold.
+Information will be available in the month of August.
 Please check back often for more information.
-If you have a specific question, feel free to email: email@example.com and a member of our team will respond to your query.
+If you have a specific question, feel free to email: firstname.lastname@example.org and a member of our team will respond to your query.